UK student faces U.S. extradition in copyright case

 APPEAL

-He described O'Dwyer as a "guinea pig" as no British citizen had been extradited to the U.S. for a copyright offence before.
+He described O'Dwyer as a "guinea pig" as no British citizen had been extradited to the United States for a copyright offence before.

 However, District Judge Quentin Purdy at London's City of Westminster magistrates' court upheld the extradition request, and said Britain's Home Secretary (interior minister) would make a final decision.

-"I have faith in the High Court, so we'll see what happens there," he told reporters after the ruling.

-O'Dwyer said he would concentrate on his university studies.
-His first plan, however, was to get a McDonald's meal.

-His tearful mother Julia criticised the extradition treaty between Britain and the U.S.
+O'Dwyer's tearful mother Julia criticized the extradition treaty between Britain and the United States.

-"I am disappointed with the government for rolling over for America, and not getting their fingers out and changing our rotten extradition laws," she told reporters.

-"If they can come for Richard, they can come for anybody ... there are no safeguards for British citizens."
+"If they can come for Richard, they can come for anybody ... there are no safeguards for British citizens," she told reporters after the hearing.